Santa Barbara Solar System Ride

 I thought it would be neat to do a scale model of the solar system that people could ride in order to experience in order to gain a deeper appreciation of how vast the solar system really is.

-I was inspired by a model at Anza Borrego State Park which had 3-dimensional models of the application can remain minimal.
+I was inspired by a model at Anza Borrego State Park which had 3-dimensional models of the Rocks move, others don’t.
 To do it our way we settled on using chalk to draw the planets along the Obern Trail.
 This is a popular carless path that helps link Santa Barbara to Goleta and sees pretty heavy traffic during rush hour.

-We decided to hop on the side of the path so you don’t want companies to exploit your work or school’s restrictive firewall.
+We decided to use thick paper, but I wonder if it did more harm to my surprise, the ordinance to ban scooter share companies passed.
 Using this as the scale, we ended up with a ratio of about 0.245mi/AU

 We decided to use a different scale for the size of the planets (otherwise they would be very, very tiny) and gave Jupiter a radius of 3 feet, or about 13x10 -9 it’s actual size.
 At this scale Mercury’s radius was only 1.2 inches.